stvhwrd/PyQuest/README.md

 ### How it works
 This package includes the implemention for an AWS https microservice that I host to retrieve an initial access token.
 Once an initial access token is obtained, subsequest Questrade API calls can be made.
 This microservice is safe to use and will never store any access tokens on any server.
 You can manually use this microservice freely to obtain your personalized access token as follows:
- - Point your web browser https://n0mq97v6uj.execute-api.us-east-1.amazonaws.com/dev/authorize
+ - Point your web browser to  https://n0mq97v6uj.execute-api.us-east-1.amazonaws.com/dev/authorize
  - Login with your Questrade credentials
  - Accept the Authorization Request to receive an access token from Questrade.

 The above steps are programmatically followed when leveraging the Python API wrappers in this package.
+In addition, when using the framework implemented in this package, new access tokens are automatically obtained after they've expired by using a refresh token when possible.

 ### Operating Systems